sagnikrg/sagnikrg.github.io/README.md

 ### Quick Links

-A Journal Club on [Measurement Induced Phase Transitions.](https://sagnikiiser.github.io/MIPT/)
+* A Journal Club on [Measurement Induced Phase Transitions.](https://sagnikiiser.github.io/MIPT/)
+* A Seminar Series on Geometric Quantisation
+* A Blog on Rare-Ragas of Hindustani Classical Music

 ### Further Stuffs